-When you partner with an investment advisor, they will hold your assets on your behalf.
+When you partner with somebody to manage your investments, they will hold your assets on your behalf.
 In the investment world, this is known as custody.
 You want to ensure that your assets are protected and custodied with a company that has a history of strong stability.
 Also, you want secure, electronic custody, as this reduces the number of fees you will pay when your assets are transferred.

 At Caldwell Trust, client assets are custodied at the Depository Trust Corporation, which is an electronic form of custody.
 The DTC is one of the largest depositories in the world and has a long history of financial stability and success for clients.

 Investment advisors need a level of accountability to ensure they are taking good care of your assets.
 Advisors can be fiduciaries or non-fiduciaries.
 Non-fiduciary advisors need to offer profitable investment options, but they are not required to work in your best interests.
 They can offer investments based entirely on how much commission they stand to receive from them.

 Instead, look for an advisor that is a fiduciary.
 A fiduciary advisor is legally obligated to understand your needs and make financial recommendations that provide the most benefit.
 Fiduciaries are also registered with the Securities and Exchange Commission (SEC), which holds them to a higher standard.
 This is the level of accountability you need and want.